Effective oscillatory magnetic charges and electric dipole moments induced by axion-photon coupling

-In summary, we {have used the phenomenological description of a distorsion of electromagnetic interactions by a pseudoscalar axion field and} have shown that the axion-photon coupling leads to an appearance of time-dependent {effective} EDMs of leptons and contributes to time-dependent EDMs of hadrons.
-We have rigorously determined the relation between these EDMs and the axion-photon coupling constant.
-The results obtained allow one to compare a sensitivity of search for dark matter axions (and axion-like particles) in optical experiments and experiments with massive particles.
+In summary, we have developed the approach which is based on the covariance of Lagrangians and describes a distortion of \emph{any} electromagnetic field by a pseudoscalar axion one.
+As a result, electric and magnetic fields acquire oscillating magnetic and electric components, respectively.
+We have substantiated the need for correction of the generally accepted total Lagrangian density.
+The Maxwell-like equations have been derived.
+One can also use the equivalent approach based on introducing effective (fictitious) oscillating magnetic charges and EDMs in undistorted electromagnetic fields.
+We have rigorously determined the relations between these magnetic charges and EDMs, real electric charges and magnetic moments, and the axion-photon coupling constant.
+The results obtained open a possibility to compare a sensitivity of search for dark matter axions (and APLs) in optical experiments and experiments with massive particles.
+In addition, the dual (inverse) Witten effect defining effective (fictitious) magnetic charges of electrically charged particles opens new exciting possibilities to search for axions and ALPs with very small masses in nonresonance experiments.
+We propose to detect an appearance of an oscillating electric field changing a particle velocity during a passage of strongly decelerated electrons or positrons through a solenoid.